TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ExampleTexts.rst

 `Documentation Team <https://typo3.org/community/teams/documentation>`__.

-If you find a bug in this manual, please do not be afraid to suggest a fix, e.g. by using the “Edit on GitHub” button in the top right corner.
+If you find a bug in this manual, please do not be afraid to suggest a fix, for example by using the “Edit on GitHub” button in the top right corner.
 Alternatively you can file an issue."